-As a fleet manager, you’re continually looking for ideas to cut vehicle operational costs and boost crew efficiency.
-Managing trucks with box truck bodies is one area to uncover potential cost savings and increase productivity when it comes to body specs.
+As a fleet manager, you’re continually looking for ideas to cut work truck operational costs and boost crew efficiency.
+Managing work trucks with box truck bodies is one area to uncover potential cost savings and increase productivity when it comes to body specs.

 Think about it.
 Could a 2-foot longer box make a difference in getting more deliveries done in fewer trips — significantly lowering transportation costs while gaining revenue per day?